Kettle Run High School (Nokesville, Virginia): History

 Kettle Run High School opened in 2008 as the third high school in Fauquier County, with students zoned for Kettle Run transferring from Fauquier High School and Liberty High School.
 The location in the eastern part of the county is experiencing the highest rate of growth in the county.
 In the first year of operation there was no senior class, making 2010 the first graduating class.

 Accreditation

 Kettle Run High School is fully accredited by the Virginia Department of Education and the Southern Association of Colleges and Schools.

 Extracurricular

 The mascot is a Cougar and the sports teams currently play in the AA Evergreen District and AA Region II.
 Kettle Run offers Competition Cheer, Cross Country, Field Hockey, Football, Golf, Volleyball, Basketball, Swimming, Winter Track, Track & Field, Wrestling, Baseball, Lacrosse, Soccer, Softball, and Tennis.
-In addition to physical sports, Kettle Run also offers Academic Team, Esports, and Model UN.
+In addition to physical sports, Kettle Run also offers Academic Team, Esports, Technology Student Association, and Model UN.

 Kettle Run's marching band program has been around since the schools establishment in 2008, winning "Superior" awards nearly every year since 2008.